darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/scripts.md

 : A safety check that must be ticked before the _disable scripts_ button becomes active, to prevent it from being clicked by accident.

 disable scripts
 : Renames the `luarc` file in your [configuration directory](../../../preferences-settings/config-directory.md) to `luarc.disabled`.
-Note that in the bundled installation (5.6 onwards) this does _not_ stop the bundled scripts from loading (see this [issue](https://github.com/darktable-org/luadocs/issues/40)).
+Note that in the bundled installation (5.6 onwards) this does _not_ stop the bundled scripts from loading (see this [issue](https://github.com/darktable-org/lua-scripts/issues/701)).
 They are loaded independently of your `luarc`.
 To actually prevent the Lua scripts from running, use the _disable Lua scripts_ option in [preferences > lua options](../../../preferences-settings/lua-options.md) instead.
-(To undo the rename, change `luarc.disabled` back to `luarc`.)
+(To undo the rename, manually rename change `luarc.disabled` back to `luarc`.)